Haufe-Lexware/api-style-guide/readme.md

 ### Content

 ####Most important chapters
 Please start with the chapters [API Design Best Practices](api-design-best-practices.md), [API Design Process](api-design-process.md) and [REST Principles](rest-principles.md).
-These chapters describe the intention and mindset how we want to design an API.
+These chapters describe the intention, mindset and process how we want to design an API.
 Each section contains links to the chapters with more details.

 The covered chapters are: